 E7.17.1 It is sometimes necessary to assess a student by means of an alternative method.
 This may be due to an issue of accessibility or it may be due to practical or logistical circumstances, such as the availability of other students and/or facilities.
-In all cases, the Head of Programme or their equivalent will determine whether alternative assessment is appropriate and may set an alternative assessment designed to evaluate the extent to which the student has achieved the learning outcomes attached to the particular assessment.
+In all cases, the Director of Content or their equivalent will determine whether alternative assessment is appropriate and may set an alternative assessment designed to evaluate the extent to which the student has achieved the learning outcomes attached to the particular assessment.
 The proposed alternative assessment for levels 5 and 6 will be approved by the external examiner.
-In cases where accessibility requires an alternative assessment, the Disability Officer will be consulted.
+In cases where accessibility requires an alternative assessment, Student Support will be consulted.